manpeihong/Toolbox-v3/README.md

 v.
 3.07:

 A few changes to optimize the file path handling.
-Now the program is ready to be packaged into an executable app using pyinstaller (tested on Mac OS);
+Now the program is ready to be packaged into an executable app using pyinstaller (tested on Mac OS and Windows 7);

 Fixed bugs where some n/k csv file has invlid characters;

 Fixed bugs where some csv readers do not work as exprected;

 Improved error messages when import failed.

+Added different icon format for Mac Os/Windows.